John Lorimer Worden: The battle of the ironclads

-At daybreak on the 9th, Virginia emerged once more from behind Sewell's Point to complete her reduction of the Federal fleet at Hampton Roads.
+At daybreak on March 9, Virginia emerged once more from behind Sewell's Point to complete her reduction of the Federal fleet at Hampton Roads.
 As the Confederate ironclad approached Minnesota, Worden maneuvered Monitor from the grounded ship's shadow to engage Virginia in the battle that revolutionized naval warfare.
 For four hours, the two iron-plated ships slugged it out as they maneuvered in the narrow channel of Hampton Roads, pouring shot and shell at one another to almost no visible effect.
 Three hours into the slugfest, Worden received facial wounds when a Confederate shell exploded just outside the pilot house that partially blinded him.
 He relinquished command to his first officer, Samuel D. Greene.
 About an hour later, Monitor withdrew from the battle temporarily and, upon her return to the scene, found that Virginia, too, had withdrawn.
 The first battle between steam-driven, armored ships had ended in a draw.